anudeepnyakk/axiom-ai/docs/SYSTEM_DESIGN.md

 ## Interview Talking Points

 **"This is a demo-scale RAG system optimized for clarity and validation rather than production scale.
 The architecture is modular, so scaling components like the vector store or adding an API layer is straightforward.
-I validated correctness with comprehensive evaluation harnesses showing 100% retrieval accuracy across English and Hindi queries."**
+I validated correctness with evaluation harnesses showing Recall@5 of 0.97 on English and 0.93 on Hindi queries."**

 ---